jasoumik/API-for-Students/README.md

 4. API must have an endpoint to create a course=>http://127.0.0.1:8000/api/v1/courses
 5. API must have an endpoint to view all courses.=> http://127.0.0.1:8000/api/v1/courses
 6. API must have an endpoint to register a course=>http://127.0.0.1:8000/api/v1/students/{id}/courses
-7. API must have an endpoint to drop a course=>http://127.0.0.1:8000/api/v1/students/{id}/courses    //There is some issue here
+7. API must have an endpoint to drop a course=>http://127.0.0.1:8000/api/v1/students/{id}/courses    //There is some issues here
 8. API must have an endpoint to view taken courses of a specific student=>http://127.0.0.1:8000/api/v1/students/{id}/courses